qu1x/vee/README.md

 ## Pseudo-local Documentation Builds

-Build the documentation with `cargo tex` defined in [cargo-tex](cargo-tex).
+Build the documentation with [cargo-tex](cargo-tex).
 Note that navigating the documentation requires internet access as KaTeX is embedded via remote CDN.

 ```sh
 cargo tex --open